 - Excellent: You be the judge of that one!

-Imagine how these B2B and B2C customer journey maps will enrich your understanding of customers.
+Imagine how these B2B and B2C customer journey maps will enrich your understanding of customers to inspire new service development and better answer prospects questions.

 Customer Journey Maps Examples